 The methods used to identify underserved groups involve the application of processes similarly used for the identification of unserved groups.
-Underserved groups are those which do have access to all the core services but the demographic groups of users are not in statistical significant amounts to match the numbers found within the State as compared to the demographic data identified by the US Census.
+Underserved groups are those which do have access to all the core services, but the demographic groups of users are not in statistically significant amounts to match the numbers found within the State as compared to the demographic data identified by the US Census.

-Additionally, Council Members follows emerging disability groups which are highlighting their inequities in service delivery within the State so the SILC can incorporate their specialized needs into its plans and also follows changing demographics of our population to insure we are prepared and proportionately meeting their needs.
+Additionally, Council Members follow emerging disability groups that have inequities in service delivery within the State so the SILC can incorporate their specialized needs into its plans and follow the changing demographics of the population to ensure we are prepared and proportionately meeting their needs.
 Examples of this has involved having representatives of the Spinal Cord Injured and Traumatic Head Injured on the SILC as well as representatives of service providers for the aged on the SILC.
-The SILC has also continued to include at least one Native American representative whether a private citizen or through one of the various 121 Programs on the SILC, North Dakota's largest minority group.
+The SILC has also continued to include at least one Native American representative whether a private citizen or through referral from one of the various 121 Programs.

-Four individual and ad-hoc members are assigned collaborative roles with disability/service specific statewide groups as part of their SILC Board Member Positions.
-The committees the SILC is currently coordinating with is the North Dakota Committee on Aging, State Rehabilitation Council, Olmstead Commission, and the Medicaid Advisory Committee.
-During regularly held meetings time is set aside to report on topics important to coordinated service delivery.
-Since each individual Center's Director or their designee is also part of the meeting, they have opportunity to hear the information and discuss opportunities presented.
+Four SILC representatives are assigned collaborative roles with statewide groups as part of their SILC Board Member Positions.
+The committees the SILC is currently collaborating with is the North Dakota Committee on Aging, State Rehabilitation Council, Olmstead Commission, and the North Dakota Brain Injury Council.
+Time is set aside at each meeting to report on topics from the meetings highlighting information that the SILC should be aware of or consider coordinating with.
+Since each individual Center's Director or their designee is also part of the meeting, they have the opportunity to hear the information and discuss opportunities presented.